 - 8” x 10” piece of smooth vellum Bristol paper

 - Scraps of paper in a variety of colors and patterns

 - 02 Micron pen and white paper (to create your own pattern)

-- 1”-wide diamond template like this or this
+- 1”-wide diamond template like this

 - Neutral pH adhesive

 Browse members' projects from this class and share your own work!
 Learn how to take great photos here.